ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/playground-server.markdown

-﻿# Getting Started : Playground Server
+# Getting Started: Playground Server

 Our live-test server offers a full functionality of a RavenDB server and is available at [live-test.ravendb.net](http://live-test.ravendb.net/).
 We encourage you to use it and test various functionalities.